seetadev/Transport-Monitor/transport-service-repair-wallet-zokrates/README.md

 4. We used Angular and Express.JS for Front-end and Back-end.

-## Devpost Submission
-The project was submitted on devpost during the hackathon.
-[Here](https://devpost.com/software/zk-uniwallet) is the submission.
 ## Contributors

 - [Akash](https://in.linkedin.com/in/akash981) - Blockchain dev
 - [Sarang Parikh](https://in.linkedin.com/in/sarang-parikh) - Blockchain dev
 - [Riya Singh](https://in.linkedin.com/in/riya-singh-5aa773193) - Frontend dev